Retail & FMCG

 Promo traffic and platform operations

-Run e-commerce and retail platforms through promotional spikes with managed operations, observability, and cost control.
+Operate e-commerce and retail platforms through traffic spikes with monitoring, incident response, and cost control.

-Retail value appears when data, pricing logic, store signals, and execution workflows are engineered as one production system.
-The model matters, but the integration into daily operations matters more.
+Retail value appears when SKU data, pricing rules, demand signals, store activity, and execution systems are engineered as one production system.
+The model matters, but the workflow around it matters more.

 Layer 01